dasoldasol/dasoldasol.github.io/_posts/Route53.md

 - You have a new, dynamic web app written in MEAN stack that is going to be launched in the next month.
 There is a probability that the traffic will be quite high in the first couple of weeks.
 In the event of a load failure, **how can you set up DNS failover to a static website**?
   - **A) Use Route53 with the failover option to a static S3 website bucket or CloudFront distribution**

+- You are setting up the cloud architecture for an international money transfer service to be deployed in AWS which will have thousands of users around the globe.
+The service should be available 24/7 to avoid any business disruption and should be resilient enough to handle the outage of an entire AWS region.
+To meet this requirement, you have deployed your AWS resources to multiple AWS Regions.
+You need to use Route 53 and configure it to set all of your resources to be available all the time as much as possible.
+When a resource becomes unavailable, your Route 53 should detect that it's unhealthy and stop including it when responding to queries.
+Which of the following is the most fault tolerant routing configuration that you should use in this scenario?
+  - **A) Configure an Active-Active Failover with Weighted routing policy.**
+  - **Active-Active Failover**
+    - Use this failover configuration when you want all of your resources to be available the majority of the time.
+When a resource becomes unavailable, Route 53 can detect that it's unhealthy and stop including it when responding to queries.
+    - In active-active failover, all the records that have the same name, the same type (such as A or AAAA), and the same routing policy (such as weighted or latency) are active unless Route 53 considers them unhealthy.
+Route 53 can respond to a DNS query using any healthy record.
+Remember that an **Active-Active Failover uses all available resources all the time without a primary nor a secondary resource**.
+  - **Active-Passive Failover**
+    - Use an active-passive failover configuration when you want a primary resource or group of resources to be available the majority of the time and you want a secondary resource or group of resources to be on standby in case all the primary resources become unavailable.
+When responding to queries, Route 53 includes only the healthy primary resources.
+If all the primary resources are unhealthy, Route 53 begins to include only the healthy secondary resources in response to DNS queries.